JoshHarrington/draycore_book/_posts/2016-01-20-section-2-boss.md

 Tim let out a breath looking up at her.
 “Sorry Jane.
 I find myself always trying to see the agendas in people’s plans, even the council.
 I trust you too, I want you to know that.
 Gorlak believes in you, that’s a pretty strong recommendation in my book.
 Ok I’ll do what needs to be done.”

 Jane squeezed his hand then leaned back in her chair.
-With a soft smile she said.
-“Well alright then, let’s get you sorted.”
+With a soft smile she said, “Well alright then, let’s get you sorted.”